AI for Law Firms

 How are law firms using AI?

-Contract review with clause flagging, legal research with citations, document drafting, client intake, discovery review.
-Most firms recover 8-15 hours per week per lawyer.
+Potential uses include contract review with clause flagging, legal research with citations, document drafting, client intake, and discovery review.
+Begin with a measured baseline and keep lawyers responsible for final judgment.

 Is AI ethical and safe for Canadian law firms?